megschuetz/flashcards/README.md

 ## Introduction

-This is a set of flashcards that are played within the command line.
+This is a set of 30 flashcards, quizzing some tech knowledge, that are played within the command line.
 Each question provides three answers to choose from using (1,2,3) as inputs.
 A message gives feedback for your choice being correct or incorrect.

-## How to View Your Code in Action
+## Preview In Action

 ![flash cards gif](https://media.giphy.com/media/vHGbnofoAUftUUTtIH/giphy.gif)